 Zero Waste Coffee Routine and Beyond!

 Obviously, this post only brushes the surface of at home zero waste coffee routine ideas.
-If you typically drink your coffee at a coffee shop, this should get you started brewing in your own home.
+If you typically drink your coffee at a coffee shop where you bring your own container or mug, this should get you started with some sustainable alternatives in your own home.
 For now, follow your local government’s recommendations for quarantining and social distancing, and stay clean!
-What method do you use to create your perfect cup of zero waste coffee?
+If you are a fellow coffee drinker, what method do you use to create your perfect cup of waste free coffee?
 Can you think of other ways to reduce waste in your morning coffee ritual?